Land O'Lakes ends support for U.S. Rep. King after furor over views

 At that time, King had $176,000 cash on hand to spend in the last weeks of the campaign, compared with Scholten’s $317,000, the website showed.

-Reporting by Sharon Bernstein in Sacramento, California; Editing by Colleen Jenkins and Leslie Adler
+Reporting by Sharon Bernstein in Sacramento, California; editing by Colleen Jenkins, Leslie Adler and Chris Reese